datalad-handbook/book/docs/basics/101-118-sharelocal3.rst

 Ah, there it is, the second most recent commit.
-Just as already done in section :ref:`run2`, take this shasum and plug it into a :command:`datalad rerun`
+Just as already done in section :ref:`run2`, take this shasum and plug it into a :dlcmd:`rerun`
 command:

 .. runrecord:: _examples/DL-101-118-103